ISIS targets the young, then the old in twin bombings

 Women and children targeted

-Responding to the attacks, Iraqi Interior Minister Qasim Mohammad al-Araji said authorities would "track (ISIS) down wherever they may be."
+Responding to the attacks, Interior Minister Qasim Mohammad al-Araji said authorities would "track (ISIS) down wherever they may be."

-"They targeted a group of civilians; families, women and children in these nights of Ramadan and this is clear evidence that this organization is a terrorist one trying to kill civilians by any means," he told journalists.
+"They targeted a group of civilians -- families, women and children -- in these nights of Ramadan and this is clear evidence that this organization is a terrorist one trying to kill civilians by any means," he told journalists.

+US State Department spokesperson Heather Nauert condemned the bombings, calling them "barbaric."

+"These brutal attacks, whose victims included innocent children breaking the Ramadan fast and elderly Iraqis collecting their pensions, demonstrate once again the wanton savagery of the enemy we face," Nauert said in a statement.

-Last Ramadan, ISIS killed at least 40 people and wounded 74 others in an attack on a Shia mausoleum in Belad, Iraq.
+Last Ramadan, at least 215 people were killed in the Karrada neighborhood in an attack that ISIS claimed responsibility for.
+Security officials called it the deadliest single attack in Iraq's war-weary capital in years.
 It called on its supporters to carry out more attacks during the holy Muslim month.

 On Sunday, less than two days before the ice cream shop attack, a suicide bomber killed four security officers at a security checkpoint northeast of Baghdad.
 Ten people were wounded in the blast, which Iraqi police attributed to ISIS.